How to plan a loft conversion

 1. A principal bedroom suite: Creating a new principle bedroom with an en suite typically generates the greatest return on investment for a loft conversion.
 However, it does require a lot of work, particularly installing the bathroom, and you'll need a decent amount of floor space.

-3. Home gym: It's unlikely you'll be able to add a full gym to your loft, but if you want a quiet space for a treadmill or exercise bike, this can be a great choice.
+4. Home gym: It's unlikely you'll be able to add a full gym to your loft, but if you want a quiet space for a treadmill, exercise bike or small yoga studio, this can be a great choice.

 How long does a loft conversion take?